“Nothing but a newspaper can drop the same thought into a thousand minds at the same moment…”

 Project History

 In its first phase (2012-2014), Viral Texts focused on developing its text reuse discovery algorithms and investigating reprinting in the nineteenth-century United States.
 Links to publications from this phase can be found on our publications page.
 In 2015-2016, the Viral Texts team focused on improving the project’s algorithms and investigating international reprinting among English-language newspapers in the United States, United Kingdom, and Australia, which led to use joining a larger group of newspaper scholars in the Oceanic Exchanges project between 2017-2020.
+Currently, the Viral Texts team is collaborating with scholars from Washington University’s Racial Violence Archive on a Mellon-funded study of The Virality of Racial Terror, 1863-1921.

 Viral Texts is sponsored by Northeastern University’s NULab for Texts, Maps, and Networks and generously funded by the National Endowment for the Humanities’ Office of Digital Humanities and the American Council of Learned Societies’ Digital Innovation Fellowship Program.
 The project team includes Professors Ryan Cordell (Associate Professor of Information Sciences and English, University of Illinois Urbana-Champaign) and David Smith (Associate Professor of Computer Science, Northeastern University), alongside colleagues past and present.